stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

   - GitHub
 ---

-*GitHub Packages* is a Maven compatible repository accessible outside of GitHub.
+GitHub Packages is a Maven compatible repository accessible outside of GitHub.
 Artifacts can be downloaded using Maven or directly through the GitHub web interface.
-There is no REST API available to search *GitHub Packages* so this article walks through the URLs exposed for Maven which can be used to create an API with only HTTP commands.
+There is no REST API available to search GitHub Packages so this article walks through the URLs exposed for Maven which can be used to create an API with only HTTP commands.
 The URLs to browse packages and download files will be covered, as well as steps to more effectively use the free tier for private repositories.

-{% include table-of-contents.html height="200px" %}
+{% include table-of-contents.html height="400px" %}

 ## Private Repository Free-Tier Limits